dotnet/roslyn-analyzers/docs/NetCore_GettingStarted.md

 ## Testing against the Runtime and Roslyn Analyzers repo

+### Prerequisites

+#### Enable Long Paths

+Windows 10/11 do not allow Long Paths by default.
+Please enable them.
+You have two options:

+- Option A: Via regedit

+  1. Go to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem`
+  2. Set `LongPathsEnabled` to `true`.

+- Option B: Via gpedit

+  1. Go to `Local Group Policy > Computer Configuration > Administrative Templates > System > Filesystem`
+  2. Find `Enable Win32 long paths` and enable it.

+For any of the two options, restart your machine so the new setting takes full effect.

+### Steps

 1. Navigate to the root of the Roslyn-analyzers repo and run these commands:
     - `cd roslyn-analyzers`
     - Set `RUNTIMEPACKAGEVERSION` variable with a version value whose major part is equal to the major part of the version the [runtime](https://github.com/dotnet/runtime/blob/main/eng/Versions.props#L53)/[roslyn-analyzers](https://github.com/dotnet/roslyn-analyzers/blob/main/eng/Versions.props#L50) repo is using.
 Example: `set RUNTIMEPACKAGEVERSION=8.0.0`